boggypop57/dadjokes/README.md

 It's my study pet-project.

+And the architecture here is a mess... even though the project is small.

 P.S.
 I didn't copypast the flutter tutorial, yet I've wathed it two months ago and tried to build same features from memory... but my own way.